vamsi2106/TaskManagement_Backend/README.md

 - Designed routes for user registration, login, and profile management.
 - Implemented routes for CRUD operations on tasks.
 - Used middlewares for authentication to secure the API.
+- used jest and supertest for testing environment

 ### Deployment